 A work permit under less stringent rules

-Most research situations which do not fall under an exemption of the work permit can profit from less stringent rules.
-Now a work permit is required, however less stringent rules apply for the application procedure.
+Most research situations which do not fall under an exemption of the work permit can still apply for a work permit under less stringent rules.
 Less stringent rules for example mean that the employer does not need to prove that he could find no suitable person within the EU.

 Less stringent rules apply to foreign nationals who work in higher education (researchers, guest lecturers), or other sectors where shortages have been identified.
 They are not considered a threat to the Dutch labour market, in fact, the opposite is true.
 The Netherlands needs foreign nationals to fill certain positions in order to keep up or improve our competitive position in certain areas such as research.